-The reason that hard boiling eggs for your dog is the suggested cooking method, instead of preparing them other ways (scrambled, over easy, over hard, etc.), is that it is the easiest and cleanest preparation method, and there is no need to add any extra fats, spices or other ingredients.
-We tend to add extra stuff when we cook them by using non-stick sprays, butter, oil, margarine, or salt depending on the cooking method of the egg.
+The reason that hard boiling eggs for your dog are the suggested cooking method, instead of preparing them other ways (scrambled, over easy, over hard, etc.), is that it is the easiest and cleanest preparation method, and there is no need to add any extra fats, spices or other ingredients.
+We tend to add extra stuff when we cook them by using non-stick sprays, butter, oil, margarine, or salt, depending on the cooking method of the egg.

-Of course, if you do not want to feed your dog hard boiled eggs, but want them to receive the benefits listed below, you can poach or scramble the eggs, but remember not to add any additional ingredients.
+Of course, if you do not want to feed your dog hard-boiled eggs but want them to receive the benefits listed below, you can poach or scramble the eggs, but remember not to add any additional ingredients.

-The Benefits of Hard Boiled Eggs for Dogs
+The Benefits of Hard-Boiled Eggs for Dogs

 It promotes muscle development and helps repair damaged tissues.
 Eggs contain a high amount of quality protein that can help your dog build muscle and repair any damaged tissues.

 Good source of calcium, selenium, and riboflavin.
-Eggs promote strong, healthy bones because the contain the calcium that dogs need.
+Eggs promote strong, healthy bones because they contain the calcium that dogs need.
 They also contain other vitamins and minerals that are essential to the overall health of your dog.

 If you want to use eggs as an occasional meal replacement or if your dog is sick, it is recommended to ask your veterinarian or a canine nutritionist how many eggs it would take to be a proper meal substitution.
-Your vet or nutritionist will be able to give you the best answer by considering your dog’s breed, weight, health and the reason for meal substitution.
+Your vet or nutritionist will be able to give you the best answer by considering your dog’s breed, weight, health, and the reason for meal substitution.
 Even though eggs are pretty safe for most dogs, overfeeding your dog can result in obesity and other health problems.

 Shell Or No Shell?